 Functionally what this means is that Galleries exist all on their own and have their own unique permalink that you can customize.
 In WordPress terminology they are a custom post type.
 If you go directly to a gallery’s unique permalink, you’ll see what looks like a page on your site with just the gallery.
 What makes it different than a post or page is that you can insert it directly into any other post, page, or widget area.

 The workflow for galleries is to 1) create the gallery; 2) then insert the gallery.
 In “ProPhoto > Customizer > Layout” galleries are inserted as gallery widgets or selected as block backgrounds.
 When in a post or page, you can create and insert a gallery right there or insert a previously created one from the ProPhoto dropdown.

 Much like fonts, ProPhoto allows you to create “styles” for your galleries.
 The default styles all your galleries are set in “ProPhoto > Customizer > Galleries > Gallery Settings”.
 These are the styles that will apply to the gallery unless you choose an override style when inserting or creating a gallery.

 Gallery size and resolution

-ProPhoto will use the first image in your gallery to set the aspect ratio of your gallery view.
+“Standard” type gallery styles use the first image to set the aspect ratio of your gallery viewer.
 This means that a tall first image will fix the gallery in a tall view, and a wide first image will fix the gallery in a wide view.
 You might choose to make a specific image first in a gallery, just to get the size/view you want.

 Then, the gallery will grow/shrink to any resolution to fit.
 This means that on very large screens, all images will upscale to fill the gallery view.
 Use the gallery height constraint option to limit how tall standard galleries can grow .On small screens, all images will downsize to fit the gallery view.